sustrik/libdill/man/crlf_detach.md

 # DESCRIPTION

-TODO
+CRLF is a message-based protocol that delimits messages usign CR+LF byte sequence (0x0D 0x0A).
+In other words, it's a protocol to send text messages separated by newlines.
+The protocol has no initial handshake.
+Terminal handshake is accomplished by each peer sending an empty line.

+This function does the terminal handshake and returns underlying socket to the user.
+The socket is closed even in the case of error.

+_deadline_ is a point in time when the operation should time out.
+Use the **now()** function to get your current point in time.
+0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.

 # RETURN VALUE

 Underlying socket handle.
-On error, it returns -1 and sets _errno_ to one of the values below.
+On error returns -1 and sets _errno_ to one of the values below.

 # ERRORS